It got the life back!

 By taking these repaired Kintsugi items in our everyday life, I'd like to share this feeling with my family, friends and just everybody!

 Kintsugi is often compared to our life and human relationship.
-We happen to experience failure or face a setback, however overcoming those difficulties and challenges allow us to add a new perspective to the person and then become tasteful as well as being stronger.
+We might experience failure or face a setback, however overcoming those difficulties and challenges allows us to add a new perspective to the person and then become tasteful and stronger.
+In human relationship, it definitely promotes bonding.